Golden46/InventorySystem/docs/tutorial.md

 ## Objectives

+## Before starting the tutorial.
+Please note that before

 ## Setting up the scene
 First, you will need to create a Unity 3D project.
 This was created using the Universal 3D template with the Universal Rednder pipeline but it can be created the same using the Built-In Render Pipeline too.